 The product of these two Working Teams was combined to produce a snapshot that was posted for public comment.
 Working as a single team, the WG members then reviewed and discussed updates to the recommendations based on the comments received from the public comment period and during the workshop held at the Brussels ICANN meeting.

-3.1 Fee Considerations
+5.1 Application Fee Considerations

-3.1.1 Background
+5.1.1 Background